makersacademy/airport_challenge/README.md

 ### Edge Cases

-The code also defends against including:
+The code also defends against a number of edge cases including:

 * planes can only take off from airports they are in
 * planes that are already flying cannot take off